overleaf/overleaf/README.md

 ## Other repositories

 This repository does not contain any code.
 It acts a wrapper and toolkit for managing the many different Overleaf  services.
-These each run as their own Node.js process and have their own Github repository.
+These each run as their own Node.js process and have their own GitHub repository.
 These are all downloaded and set up when you run `grunt install`

 | Service | Description |
 | ------- | ----------- |